Women’s Health

 Over its first two years, the clinic proved to be a great success.
 In 2018, Dr. Zelaya conducted 564 patient consultations, with this number increasing to 576 in 2019.
 The program was exceptionally well received by the community, by the Nicaraguan Ministry of Health, and the Pan American Health Organization.
 Throughout this process, HOLA worked in conjunction with MINSA to identify additional communities where these services could be especially valuable.

-Since 2021, our doctors have averaged over 1,400 patient consultations a year across these three locations.
+Since 2021, our doctors have averaged over 1,000 patient consultations a year across these locations and we are on pace to match those numbers this year.

 HOLA tracks patient data through its board led quality control committee, ensuring all our doctors are practicing to current WHO standards.